nafe/oopsla13/README.txt

    * 3-blelloch
-   Demonstrates that GPUVerify can verify the Blelloch algorithm for its monotonic specification using Barrier Invariants.
+   Demonstrates that GPUVerify can verify the Blelloch algorithm for its monotonic specification using Barrier Invariants and a staged verification strategy.

    * 4-kogge-stone
    Demonstrates that GPUVerify can verify the Kogge Stone algorithm for its